flplima/laika/README.md

 The backend can be understood through two main modules:

 - **src/core** - Here are the message processing and the artificial intelligence's algorithm  training.
 There are also decorators that will be used in the skills directory.
 - **src/skills** - Here are the modules that tell Laika what to do.
-Using the decorator ```@MessageHandler``` which is exported from the src/core folder, the function will be collected by the core and used in the processing of messages.
+Using the decorator ```@MessageHandler``` which is exported from the src/core folder, the function will be collected by the core and used in the processing of messages. **Add your own modules here.**

 ## Add new skills
 The coolest part about Laika is that it’s extremely easy to add new skills.
 Just use the NestJS modules/services system.
 Start with the commands below: